First Okta Sign-in: Active Friend Accounts Created Before Feb 25, 2026

 Resolution

-• Friend accounts that have signed in at least once since January 1, 2025 can migrate their account to Okta and save a new password.
+• Friend accounts that were created before February 25, 2026 and have signed in at least once since January 1, 2025 can sign into Okta and save a new password.

 • You must have access to the email address associated with your Friend account.